SPIRITUAL LIFE COMMITTEE

-The Spiritual Life Committee wants to support the GH mission while helping residents understand the current cultural upheavals over racism.
+The Spiritual Life Committee wants to support the Goodwin Living mission while helping residents understand the current cultural upheavals over racism.
 The Committee and its Senior Quest for Meaning subcommittee continue to offer a number of opportunities to explore the topic of becoming an anti-racist.